hksagentur/kirby-webform/README.md

 <?php // site/forms/contact.php

 return [
-  'label' => 'Contact Form',
+  'name' => 'Contact Form',
 ];
 ```

+### Form Validation

-Once the configuration file is saved, users can select the form in any page that uses the form blueprint.
+Once the configuration file is saved, users can select the form in any page that uses the custom form blueprint.

 Depending on your use case you may want to specify custom validation rules for the form.
 These rules should follow the following structure: